Why study postgraduate design?

 - How will you achieve the proposed outcome? - i.e. what is your process?

 Please forward your digital portfolio to ebsDES@op.ac.nz

-We look forward to receiving your portfolio as soon as possible.
-Please note that late applications will only be considered if spaces are available.
-Once received, we will endeavor to process your application within 15 working days.
+We look forward to receiving your application- once received, we will endeavor to process it within 15 working days.

 An interview panel consisting of the Postgraduate Coordinator and relevant postgraduate supervisors will interview and select applicants.
 Where there are more applicants than places, candidates will be prioritised on the basis of:

 - an entry task that validates existing skills and knowledge.

 Applicants who do not meet the entry or selection criteria will be directed to a path of study to help prepare them for application in the future.

 You will be expected to meet the cost of project materials but will receive financial support for publication of your exegesis or thesis.

 This one-year, full-time programme is comprised of one Level 9 course worth 120 credits.